 Eligibility criteria for the "Jobs for Youth" Initiative

-All investments in projects located in Greece and expenses budgeted for up to €25 million carried out by means of eligible Investment and Business Plans for the growth of SMEs and MidCaps in the least three (3) years as of the date of signing the financing agreement with the firm are financed up to the amount of €12.5 million.
+All investments in projects budgeted for up to €25 million carried out by means of eligible Investment and Business Plans for the growth of SMEs and MidCaps in the last three (3) years as of the date of signing the financing agreement with the firm can be financed up to the amount of €12.5 million.

 Expenses related to the following are excluded: